arcee-ai/fastmlx/README.md

 - **Efficient Resource Management**: Optimized for high-performance and scalability.
 - **Error Handling**: Robust error management for production environments.
 - **Customizable**: Easily extendable to accommodate specific use cases and model types.
+- **Memory Efficient For Local Deployment**: Unused models get unloaded from the memory after specified time of inactivity.
+- **Open WebUi Compliant**: Lists all MLX models in the HuggingFace cache, also custom models can be added

 ## Usage